 Probiotics have been shown to ease diarrhea brought on by viral gastroenteritis (i.e. the “stomach bug”), by reducing how long it lasts.
 They can also be helpful in preventing antibiotic-associated diarrhea in healthy children, so giving your child probiotics following a course of antibiotics may be helpful.

 While there’s not much research showing the benefit of probiotic supplements for infants, prebiotics are a common ingredient in infant formula.
 Prebiotics are naturally found in human milk and encourage the growth of healthy bacteria.
 By adding them to formula, manufacturers hope to make formula closer to breastmilk.
 Prebiotics may offer some protection against allergic disease and eczema, but the verdict is still out.

 For this reason, they are not regulated or tested by the Food and Drug Administration.
 Different types of probiotics have different ingredients, and there’s no data on how to get the right probiotic for the right patient.

 To sum up, in most healthy people, probiotics are harmless.
 Since the potential benefits of probiotics only last as long as you take them, I recommend yogurt as a natural, nutritious source of the “good” bacteria offered by probiotics, along with calcium and protein.
 For added nutritional bonus, choose yogurt that has live active cultures, little to no added sugar, and no artificial sweeteners.

-Children’s Hospital of Wisconsin has primary care offices conveniently located throughout southeast Wisconsin, including Mayfair Pediatrics located in Wauwatosa, Wis.
+Children’s Hospital of Wisconsin has primary care offices conveniently located throughout the Milwaukee area and southeast Wisconsin, including Mayfair Pediatrics located in Wauwatosa, Wis.
 Find a pediatrician near you.